Before the start of the season, LA Clippers head coach Tyronn Lue compared Kawhi Leonard to Kobe Bryant and Michael Jordan.

 It's gotten to the point where Leonard will find the open man more often than not if he's doubled.
 It helps that the Clippers have surrounded him with shooters at every position, with Ivica Zubac being the only player in their rotation who isn't capable of spacing the floor out to the 3-point line.
 It simplifies his options knowing that him seeing a second defender means someone is almost certainly open on the perimeter.

-Leonard's improved playmaking was on full display in the Clippers' recent loss to the San Antonio Spurs, a game in which he tied his career-high with 10 assists.
+Leonard's improved playmaking was on full display in the Clippers' loss to the San Antonio Spurs on Jan.
+5, a game in which he tied his career-high with 10 assists.
 Of those 10 assists, four came out of the pinch-post.

 This pass in particular was a thing of beauty, with Leonard driving away from Rudy Gay's double and rifling a cross-court pass to an open Patrick Patterson: